 The bulk of our analysis below is carried out under the assumption of an exogenous real interest rate.
 We choose that approach so that the response of aggregate variables to different shocks is not affected by any particular assumption regarding the monetary policy rule, which would generally lead to different paths of the real rate across environments that differ in terms of the behavior of variables that the central bank responds to.
-When we relax that assumption and assume instead a more realistic Taylor-type rule as a description of monetary policy we find that that the similarity in the aggregate properties of the different models considered (RANK, TANK, and HANK) increases dramatically.
-Furthermore, we show that in the limiting case of a strict inflation targeting policy heterogeneity becomes irrelevant for the determination of aggregate output.
+When we relax that assumption and assume instead a more realistic Taylor-type rule as a description of monetary policy we find that the similarity in the aggregate properties of the different models considered (RANK, TANK, and HANK) increases dramatically.
+The intuition for that result is straightforward: all the previous models share a common supply block, which features a New Keynesian Phillips curve displaying the "divine coincidence" property.
+Policies that tend to stabilize inflation (like the assumed Taylor rule) also close the gap between output and its natural counterpart, which is invariant to heterogeneity.
+As a result, equilibrium output tends tend to converge across models.
+Furthermore, we show that in the limiting case of a strict inflation targeting, policy heterogeneity becomes completely irrelevant for the determination of aggregate output.